ypriverol/github-paper/document/manuscript.md

 (Supplementary Note, Section 2).
-In addition, it offers notifications that allow your team and contributors to know if the new changes work, and to prevent the introduction of errors in the code (for instance, when merging pull requests), making the repo always ready to use.
+In addition, it offers notifications that allow your team and contributors to know if the new changes work, and to prevent the introduction of errors in the code (for instance, when merging pull requests), making the repository always ready to use.

 # Rule 6: Let GitHub do more tasks for you: automate {-}